ofiwg/ofi-guide/OFIGuide.md

 ## Framework versus Provider

 OFI is divided into two separate components.
 The main component is the OFI framework, which defines the interfaces that applications use.
-The OFI frameworks provides some generic services; however, the bulk of the OFI implementation resides in the providers.
+The OFI framework provides some generic services; however, the bulk of the OFI implementation resides in the providers.
 Providers plug into the framework and supply access to fabric hardware and services.
 Providers are often associated with a specific hardware device or NIC.
 Because of the structure of the OFI framework, applications access the provider implementation directly for most operations, in order to ensure the lowest possible software latency.

 One important provider is referred to as the sockets provider.
 This provider implements the libfabric API over TCP sockets.
 A primary objective of the sockets provider is to support development efforts.
 Developers can write and test their code over the sockets provider on a small system, possibly even a laptop, before debugging on a larger cluster.
 The sockets provider can also be used as a fallback mechanism for applications that wish to target libfabric features for high-performance networks, but which may still need to run on small clusters connected, for example, by Ethernet.

 The UDP provider has a similar goal, but implements a much smaller feature set than the sockets provider.
 The UDP provider is implemented over UDP sockets.
 It only implements those features of libfabric which would be most useful for applications wanting unreliable, unconnected communication.
 The primary goal of the UDP provider is to provide a simple building block upon which the framework can construct more complex features, such as reliability.
-As a result, a secondary objective of the UDP provider is to improve application scalability when restricted to using native operation system sockets.
+As a result, a secondary objective of the UDP provider is to improve application scalability when restricted to using native operating system sockets.

 The final generic (not associated with a specific network technology) provider is often referred to as the utility provider.
 The utility provider is a collection of software modules that can be used to extend the feature coverage of any provider.
 For example, the utility provider layers over the UDP provider to implement connection-oriented and reliable endpoint types.
 It can similarly layer over a provider that only supports connection-oriented communication to expose reliable, connection-less (aka reliable datagram) semantics.